 Whilst I didn’t have any financial support, I do have two incredible mentors.
-I’ve had one for two years who is senior at Burberry – she has given me invaluable business advice and insight into the industry, whilst also has been a huge emotional support.
-I won my other mentor through a competition 6 months ago with the UK Fashion & Textile Association, and she has so much experience in fashion, marketing, and retail.
+I’ve had one for two years who is a senior at Burberry – she has given me invaluable business advice and insight into the industry, whilst also has been a huge emotional support.
+I won my other mentor at a competition 6 months ago with the UK Fashion & Textile Association, and she has so much experience in fashion, marketing, and retail.
 So she’s been fantastic at offering advice on taking the business to the next level and introducing me to contacts.

 How do you see your business moving forward in the next 5 years?

-My overall goal is for the-Bias-Cut.com to become the go-to shopping destination for women of all ages who love style, quality and want something a bit different.
+My overall goal is for the-Bias-Cut.com to become the go-to shopping destination for women of all ages who love style, quality, and want something a bit different.
 I have lots of plans for how that might happen and hope to be able to introduce my own label soon too.